Worship Planning Theme: Grace

 Prevenient Grace

-Meaning: We love because God first loved us.
+Meaning: You love because God first loved you.

 Justifying Grace

-Meaning: There is nothing we can do to earn God’s love and grace.
+Meaning: There is nothing you can do to earn God’s love and grace.

-In this form of grace, we acknowledge that God offers grace and forgiveness and acceptance to all who are willing to receive it; it is not contingent on our actions or beliefs or values or social standing or good deeds.
-There is nothing we have done or can do to deserve this kind of grace - we must simply accept it as the gift that it is and in turn, extend this kind of grace to others in our lives.
+In this form of grace, you acknowledge that God offers grace and forgiveness and acceptance to all who are willing to receive it; it’s not contingent on your actions, beliefs, values, social standing, or good deeds.
+There is nothing you have done or can do to deserve this kind of grace—you must simply accept it as the gift that it is and, in turn, extend this kind of grace to others.

 Sanctifying Grace

-Meaning: We are transformed and sanctified by the gift of God’s grace.
+Meaning: You are transformed and sanctified by the gift of God’s grace.

 The word sanctify means to “set apart or declare holy.”
-In Sanctifying Grace, God sets us apart and calls us holy, freeing us from sin and transforming us into God’s likeness.
+In Sanctifying Grace, God sets you apart and calls you holy, freeing you from sin and transforming you into God’s likeness.
 "Sanctifying grace invites us to open ourselves to be shaped by God so the sacredness of a life of love can infiltrate our way of being.” (source)

 *Disclosure: I get commissions for purchases made through links in this post.